barumau/PanGlobish/English/301_idea_of_Dunish.md

 ## Principles of Dunish

+Dunish is _fair_.
+Everybody has an equal chance of learning and speaking Dunish well.
+It is supposed to be the _great equalizer_
+— a way of communicating that everybody can use on the same level.

 Dunish is _evenly global_.
 It borrows words from from all regions and all cultures of the world.
 It is the world language that stands for the whole world!